zot/domdom/README.md

 type: top
 content: [DATA, ...]

-The main JSON object supplied to JSONMetadom can optionally provide
+The main JSON object supplied to Domdom can optionally provide

 # Events
 The Javascript model (or the server, if you are connecting to one) recieves events for clicks and sets with the JSON path and the new value, if there is one.
 The model (or server) can then change the JSON model in response to trigger an update on the screen, which re-renders the parts of the model that have changed.